 What is an MSA?

 An MSA is an acronym for Medical Savings Account.
 MSAs are a Medicare Advantage product, though they're structured very differently as you'll soon see.

-The Lasso Healthcare MSA plan is a $0 premium, high-deductible healthcare product underwritten by Lasso.
+The Lasso Healthcare MSA plan is a $0 premium, high-deductible healthcare product underwritten by Lasso Healthcare.
 Just like other Medicare Advantage products, the client will still be responsible for the monthly Medicare Part B premium.